Woodbridge officer-involved shooting under investigation

-WOODBRIDGE, Va. — A man was shot by a Prince William County officer after his wife called police and said he was armed with a screwdriver.
+WOODBRIDGE, Va. — A man who was shot by a Prince William County officer after charging at officers with a knife, was arrested and charged on Friday.
+Police were originally responding to a domestic dispute at the home when the incident happened.

+Mark Edward Johnson, 54, of Woodbridge was charged with two counts of attempted malicious wounding of a law enforcement officer.

+It all began when Johnson's wife initially called a friend about the dispute.
+The friend then made the call to police stating that Johnson was making threats to harm his wife and their children.

 The involved officer has been placed on a routine paid leave while the investigation continues.